 There were a lot of tiles to make given the size of the map and the zoom levels needed.
 I don’t want to think about how many I’d have to make if my map was bigger.

 A feature of my other map is that you could see the name of the regions.
 In this map I couldn’t.
 So I wanted to find a way of showing the name of the region on mouseover.
 I couldn’t find a way of making the name appear where the mouse was using map markers for the region names, but I did find some code on one of the Leaft tutorials for a choropleth map that added a popup to show this information.

 With the new information popup, I thought I could apply this to my planets too (though keeping the popup at the mouse location with the name of the planet).
 I wanted to make sure there was some info to show in it besides the planet’s name, so I spent a really long time updating my Excel sheet with information on each planet and region.
 Simple stuff like location, purpose, climate etc. I ploughed through the Wikia to help me.
 I’ve not finished this part yet, but the map is working well enough to show it off.

 The Wikia was helpful in another way, in that it helped me spot that I’d made a few mistakes with locations (for example, the Gothic Sector was in completely the wrong place) so I corrected these too.
 To be honest, this was the part that took the most time – probably about a week looking at the drafts of this blog post – as I had to redraw regions and reposition planets.

 The (almost) Finished Map

-I’ve wittered on enough about the creation process, if you want to take a look at the map you can: version 2 of the interactive Warhammer 40,000 map.
+I’ve whittered on enough about the creation process, if you want to take a look at the map you can, either through the main directory, or through the version 2 directory.
 It’s not completely finished, but you get the idea I hope.
 Let me know what you think!

 Version 1 of the map is also still available for comparison.